Blazorise/Blazorise.Articles/news/2023-08-16-release-notes-130/post.md

 #### Lists Style Image

 The ListStyleImage parameter allows you to define the marker images for list items.
 This gives you more flexibility and creativity in styling your lists, enhancing your user interface by going beyond the traditional bullet points or numerical markers.
 You can now use custom images to highlight or differentiate individual list items.
-It takes a string as its value, which should be Base64 encoded string that represents an image, or a URL of the image you wish to use as your list marker.
+It takes a string as its value, which should be **Base64** encoded string that represents an image, or a **URL** of the image you wish to use as your list marker.
 Please note that the image URL must be enclosed in url() and the image should ideally be a small, suitable size for use as a list marker.
 The example can be found on Typography pages.

 #### Text Size

-The TextSize enum provides predefined sizes from extra small to extra large, as well as supporting various heading sizes from Heading1 (largest) to Heading6 (smallest).
+The **TextSize** enum provides predefined sizes from **extra small** to **extra large**, as well as supporting various heading sizes from **Heading1** (largest) to **Heading6** (smallest).
 The example can be found on Typography pages.

 ## Wrap Up